-I wait on the cliff ledge, a willing sacrifice; a high priestess, pure but not innocent, my conscience shattered in the howling winds.
+I wait on the cliff, a willing sacrifice; a high priestess, pure but not innocent, my conscience shattered in the howling winds.
 My blood thrums with the roar of the ocean.
 The future awaits me in a mouthful of blood and I am hungry for the teeth; desperate for the tearing.

 The rising storm howls.
 It whips the sea into torrents of foam; the teeth of white horses snap at my hair and wrench my limbs.
 The wind is a piercing scream of ecstasy against the deep hum of the ocean’s roar.
 I hold my breath as the waves crash over; they smash me back against the granite, grinding my flesh against the rock.
 They might turn me to sand, but that is not my destiny.
-Bronze cuffs hold me fast, arms stretched high in their sockets, I will not slip, nor slide away.
+Bronze cuffs hold me fast, my arms stretched high in their sockets, I will not slip, nor slide away.

 I think back to the numerous processions, the numerous musicians with drums and tambourines that led me to this place.
 I remember the pride in my mother’s voice as she boasted of her daughter’s beauty, spoke of my sister’s grace.
 I recall the cold sputtering of temple lamps in response.
 So many prayers go unanswered and yet the Gods listen when she least intends it.

 The Gods have always listened to me, I am blessed with their favour.
 I was born during the spring festival and my mother strained while choirs sang and honest citizens poured their libation.
 Gaia smiled at me, tiny and mewling.
-She blessed me with strength and wit.
+She blessed me with strength and grace.
 “A handsome face.”
 They said of me, “A powerful gaze in one so young!”

 My sister, Andromeda, escaped divine notice.
 She cowers back from the storm, tended by a legion of servants and hidden in the crook of my father’s arm.
 She is my mother’s golden girl, her praises sung daily to Mount Olympus.
 Her features are delicate and feminine.
 Her upturned nose inspires odes; her gentle contemplation is a model of virtue.
 It was easy for me to usurp her honour and take her place upon this ledge.
 Her face may be fairer than any in history, but the glory of the sacrifice will be wholly mine.